openforis/sepal-doc/docs/source/cli/ofgt.rst

     cd ~
 1. oft-cluster.bash
-Let’s run oft-cluster with Input: landsat t1.tif ; Output: cluster50.tif for 50 classes and 10 percent
+Let’s run oft-cluster with Input: :code:`landsat_t1.tif` ; Output: cluster50.tif for 50 classes and 10 percent
 Note: it takes some time computing, so be patient. oft−cluster.bash andsat t1.tif cluster50.tif 50 10
 Load the result in QGIS and see that all the pixel values are between 1 and 50 corresponding to the 50 classes we defined in the command line.